ClarkGH/magellan/README.markdown

-# Microscope
+# Alejandro's Meteor Blog

-Microscope is a simple social news app that lets you share links, comment, and vote on them.
+This blog is built for dynamic posting, user admins and an SEO-friendly back end to create the best possible Meteor blog for personal use.

-It was built with [Meteor](http://meteor.com) as a companion app to [The Meteor Book](http://themeteorbook.com), and is the "little brother" of [Telescope](http://telesc.pe), the (much more complex) open-source social news app that was the inspiration for the book.
+It's built with [Meteor](http://meteor.com) and inspired by the tutorials of [The Meteor Book](http://themeteorbook.com).

 Microscope itself is free and open-source, and is a good example of common Meteor app patterns such as: